The Seafood Ethics Common Language Group

 The Seafood Ethics Common Language Group (SECLG) provides a safe meeting space to discuss the key ethical issues faced by the international seafood industry.
 The group looks at social welfare issues that affect the UK seafood supply chain, whether in the UK or seafood imported into the UK.
 This covers human trafficking, labour abuses, child labour, debt bondage, forced labour, migrant workers, and modern slavery.
 It is an opportunity to share new ideas or best practice case studies from around the world.

 The group is led by our industry and we take responsibility for running the SECLG.
 The Group has met twice a year since 2014.
 The SECLG brings together seafood industry representatives from major supermarket chains, smaller retailers, processors, foodservice and the catching sector.
 Other people who attend are not-for-profit voluntary groups, welfare charities, consumer groups, government and social research scientists.

 There are generally two meetings a year.
 The presentations and minutes from the most recent meetings are below.
 Presentations and minutes from previous meetings are available from Karen Green.

 Due to Covid-19 we are running shorter online bite-size SECLG meetings in 2020 and 2021

-See the presentations from SECLG bite-size - 12 November 2020.
-Facets underpinning a socially resilient seafood industry.
-This bite-size meeting looked at some of the key factors underpinning a socially resilient seafood industry and focussed on the work of three organisations supporting the industry to drive behavioural change:
+Facets underpinning a socially resilient seafood industry (12 November 2020).
+This meeting looked at some of the key factors underpinning a socially resilient seafood industry and focussed on the work of three organisations supporting the industry to drive behavioural change.
+See the presentations:

 - Ending slavery.
 Jessica Sparks, the University of Nottingham Rights Lab.